CDandu16/DungeonGame/README.md

 4). better graphcis
 5). better music
 6). make sure bubbles never go upwards
+7). add ads to you lose screen
+8). fix all the game screens to look better
-6). note any bugs you see here
+9). note any bugs you see here